AdaCore/training_material/courses/codepeer/010_codepeer.rst

 ------------------------

 precondition
-   Requirement imposed by a subprogram on its inputs to avoid a runtime failure
+   Specify requirements that the subprogram imposes on its inputs.
+For example, a subprogram might require a certain parameter to be non-null for proper operation of the subprogram.
+These preconditions are checked at every call site.
+A message is given for any precondition that a caller might violate.
+Precondition messages include in parenthesis a list of the checks involved in the requirements.

 presumption
-   Property assumed by a call on an unanalyzed external subprogram
+   Display what :toolname:`CodePeer` presumes about the results of an external subprogram whose code is unavailable, or are in a separate partition.
+There are separate presumptions for each call site, with a string in the form ``@<line-number-of-the-call>`` appended to the name of the subprogram.
+Presumptions are not generally used to determine preconditions of the calling routine, but they might influence postconditions of the calling routine.

 postcondition
-   Behavior of a subprogram in terms of its outputs
+   Characterize the behavior of the subprogram in terms of its outputs and the presumptions made.

 unanalyzed call
-   External calls to subprograms that could not be analyzed
+   Display the external calls to subprograms that the :toolname:`CodePeer` has not analyzed, and so participate in the determination of presumptions.
+Note that these annotations include all directly unanalyzed calls as well as the unanalyzed calls in the call graph subtree that have an influence on the current subprograms.

+global inputs
+   List of all global variables referenced by each subprogram.
+Note that this only includes enclosing objects and not e.g. specific components.
+In the case of pointers, only the pointer is listed.
+Dereference to pointers may be implied by the pointer listed.

-global inputs/outputs
+global outputs
-   List of all global variables referenced/modified by a subprogram
+   List of all global variables (objects and components) modified by each subprogram

 new objects
-   List of heap-allocated objects created by a subprogram
+   list of heap-allocated objects, created by a subprogram, that are not reclaimed during the execution of the subprogram itself; these are new objects that are accessible after return from the subprogram

 --------------
 Precondition